SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-05.md

               +----------------+           +----------------+
               |  AS 1(P1, P6)  |           |    AS 5(P5)    |
               +----------------+           +----------------+
+Both AS 1 and AS 4 deploy the inter-domain SAVNET architecture and can exchange the SAV-specific information with each other, while other ASes do not deploy it.
 ~~~~~~~~~~
 {: #as-topo title="An example of AS topology"}